AjitSinghRathod/Capstone_devops/README.md

 #### Kindly follow the Link - https://www.jenkins.io/doc/book/installing/linux/ for installation and Post installations Steps

-Create Free style project and configured github url as above mentioned
+#### Create Free style project and configured github url as previous mentioned

 ![jenkins4](https://github.com/AjitSinghRathod/Capstone_devops/assets/46068162/5578ccae-48a7-4839-9cea-a8b57bb38f1d)

+### Go to the Manage Jenkins and then Click on manage Node and Cloud ->  Add agent in Jenkins node with provide Creds Public IP and ec2 User and ssh key

-Execute the shell command as below configured
+Execute the shell command as below provided
 ```bash
 pwd